-- 1.14 The Council has worked, and continues to work, in partnership with its neighbouring authorities under the Duty-to-Cooperate and has undertaken an ongoing process of Sustainability Appraisal to ensure that the Site Allocations Document delivers sustainable development. - 1.15 The Sites DPD identifies additional site allocations to meet the objectively assessed development requirements for the district, plus the agreed quantum of unmet housing need for the Northern West Sussex Housing Market Area (HMA) to be addressed within Mid Sussex. - 1.16 The Sites DPD is addressing the housing and employment need which has already been established by the District Plan and therefore these matters are not addressed in the Duty-to-Cooperate matters in the context of the Site Allocations document itself.
+- 1.14 The Council has worked, and continues to work, in partnership with its neighbouring authorities under the Duty to Cooperate and has undertaken an ongoing process of Sustainability Appraisal to ensure that the Site Allocations Document delivers sustainable development. - 1.15 The Sites DPD identifies additional site allocations to meet the objectively assessed development requirements for the district, plus the agreed quantum of unmet housing need for the Northern West Sussex Housing Market Area (HMA) to be addressed within Mid Sussex. - 1.16 The Sites DPD is addressing the housing and employment need which has already been established by the District Plan and therefore these matters are not addressed in the Duty-to-Cooperate matters in the context of the Site Allocations document itself.
 Clearly these matters will be reviewed again in the future through the District Plan review process, which commenced in 2021. - 1.17 Other important Duty to Co-operate matters for Mid Sussex include giving consideration to potential impacts on the South Downs National Park, High Weald Area of Outstanding Natural Beauty (AONB) and the Ashdown Forest Special Protection Area (SPA) and Special Area of Conservation (SAC).
-The National Park Authority, AONB Board and Natural England have all been engaged during the
+The National Park Authority, AONB Board and Natural England have all been engaged during the preparation of the plan and details of this are set out within the supporting papers

-&lt;sup>4 Planning and Compulsory Purchase Act 2004
+4 Planning and Compulsory Purchase Act 2004